 And, it does this more cost effectively than on-premise solutions.
 In a 2017 study by Forrester Consulting, 68% of organisations who moved their data management to a cloud-based solution reported lower IT costs as a result.

 Another key benefit of the cloud is its elasticity and ability to scale based on your requirements.
 This further reduces costs as you’re not having to pay for data storage infrastructure you’re not using.

-New Zealand Cricket, for example, recently took advantage of the latest in cloud and data automation technology.
+For example, we recently helped New Zealand Cricket, take advantage of the latest in cloud and data automation technology.
 Now, they’re able to spend more time on data analysis and using it to improve game strategy and player performance, rather than pulling the data together and running reports.

 And while organisations often worry that the public cloud doesn’t offer enough security, most cloud solutions have robust security measures (such as encryption) in place that will keep your data safe.

-You might also give thought to how you’ll move your data away from your legacy systems.
+You might also give thought to how to move your data away from your legacy systems.

 You could do a lift and shift.
 While this seems the most straightforward approach and allows you to move existing data and processes straight into the cloud, it doesn’t allow organisations to take full advantage of cloud-based technology.
 It means that you’re moving something that was architected for on-premise infrastructure, into the cloud, so you’re not likely getting the inherent efficiencies or new functionality.

 Another option is to decommission legacy data over time.
 Here, you keep your current data on your current system, but new data and processes are built natively into a cloud-based solution.
 Or, you could modernise your data technology over time as the current infrastructure nears end of life.